DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/06-clustercreation.md

     </p>

 9. Select `Browse S3`, search and select your codebucket and select your code.zip file.
-    - alternatively, you can copy the URL from the codebucket itself.
+    - Alternatively, you can copy the URL from the codebucket itself.

 10. Enter `TorQ-Amazon-FinSpace-Starter-Pack/env.q` as your initialization script.